Things to Do in Chicago

 Hidden Gems in Chicago

-Though each one of the Chicago hotels are certainly beautiful, there's indeed much to have at Chicago with lots of Chicago beaches and sand, you aren't likely to want to devote all of your time and effort putting in bed!
+Though each one of the Chicago hotels are beautiful, there’s indeed much to have at Chicago with lots of Chicago beaches and sand, you aren’t likely to want to devote all your time and effort putting in bed!

 You might choose to get started by having a synopsis of town.
-See the expanse of the Chicagoland region from 1000 feet above at the Willis Tower Skydeck and also the John Hancock Observatory.
+See the expanse of the Chicagoland region from 1000 feet above at the Willis Tower Skydeck and the John Hancock Observatory.
 These are just a few of the many things to do in Chicago.
-Whether you’re interested in history, art, or simply want to enjoy the sights and sounds of the city, there’s something for everyone in Chicago.
+Whether you’re interested in history, art, or simply want to enjoy the sights sounds of the city, there’s something for everyone in Chicago.

 The Art Institute of Chicago

 One of the oldest and largest art museums in the United States, The Art Institute of Chicago boasts a collection that spans centuries and continents.
 From ancient Egyptian artifacts to contemporary works, the museum has something for everyone.
-In addition to the impressive permanent collection, the Art Institute also hosts special exhibitions throughout the year.
+In addition to the impressive permanent collection, the Art Institute hosts special exhibitions throughout the year.

 The Field Museum

 The Field Museum is one of the largest natural history museums in the world.
 Home to Sue, the world’s most complete Tyrannosaurus rex fossil, the museum offers visitors a chance to learn about dinosaurs and other animals from around the globe.
-The Field Museum also has exhibits on anthropology and ancient cultures, making it a must-see for anyone interested in history or science.
+The Field Museum has exhibits on anthropology and ancient cultures, making it a must-see for anyone interested in history or science.

 Navy Pier

 The Navy Pier is a popular tourist destination in Chicago, and for good reason.
 The pier offers spectacular views of Lake Michigan and the city skyline, as well as a variety of shops, restaurants, and attractions.
-Visitors can ride the Ferris wheel, take a boat tour, or simply enjoy the sights and sounds of Navy Pier.
+Visitors can ride the Ferris wheel, take a boat tour, or simply enjoy the sights sounds of Navy Pier.

 There are city bus tours that provide information and point out landmarks, and ship tours ranging from Navy Pier and city locations.
-Visit our high choice at so for Chicago tours for tour info, and visit our Navy Pier site for activities you can do if you are there.
+Visit our high choice at for Chicago tours for tour info, and visit our Navy Pier site for activities you can do if you are there.

 The Chicago Theatre